kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Excellent rare capture of the PreBroadway DC run.
 This is when the show finally found focus, took shape and fell into place.
 Such a remarkable and raw performance from Alice here.
 If you thought you have seen her best performance, think again!
 A

+#### Next to Normal - Broadway - April 10, 2009 (Preview)
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Alice Ripley (Diana), J Robert Spencer (Dan), Aaron Tveit (Gabe), Jennifer Damiano (Natalie), Adam Chanler-Berat (Henry), Louis Hobson (Dr. Fine/Dr. Madden)

+NOTES
+: Beautiful capture of the full original cast, from the orchestra.
+This hands down is the best capture of the original cast.
+This was done early in Alice's run, before she had strained her voice.
+Wonderful to revisit this show in all its glory!
+A+

 #### Next to Normal - Broadway - March 18, 2010
 {: .no_toc .d-inline-block }